 - You have gone through struggles in some aspect of your life and you story should be shared.

 Additional examples will be added here as we think of them and as they are received.

 When in doubt, you probably belong to this group of amazing women and you should submit your story.

 Questions should be addressed to Sara Mottaz at this link.

-When recording your story of no more than five minutes in length, use the the story prompts provided below as a starting point and feel to provide additional information answering an unasked question.
+When recording your story, if using the voice memo app on your phone, it should be no more than five minutes in length, use the the story prompts provided below as a starting point and feel to provide additional information answering an unasked question.
 Choose what is meaningful or of interest to you.
 Submissions should be brief and concise and must include a photo.